This page is designed to answer the following questions:

 Fire can spread very quickly, so it is important that when a fire breaks out that people can evacuate the building as quickly as possible.

 If the route out of the building is blocked or even just partially blocked, it can prolong evacuation times as people may need to move things out of the way or avoid objects.
 It may also lead to accidents such as trips and falls as people try to leave the building.
+In addition, obstructions such as clutter could be flammable and provide the fire with a further fuel source.

 If you observe a blocked fire exit or obstructed fire route, you should inform your manager as soon as possible.